-Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class Percent in bottom quarter of high school graduating class Percent in bottom quarter of high school graduating class
+Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class Percent in bottom quarter of high school graduating class Percent in bottom quarter of high school graduating class Percent of total first time first takes (freelymen) students who submitted high school class reals.

-Percent of total first-time, first-year (freshman) students who submitted high school class rank: \\\43.8%\\\\
+Percent of total first-time, first-year (freshman) students who submitted high school class rank: \\\50.3%\\\\

-C11.
-Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale).
+C11 .
+Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade- point averages within each of the following ranges (using 4.0 scale).
 Report information only for those students from whom you collected high school GPA.

-Percent who had GPA of 3.0 and higher

-Percent who had GPA between 2.0 and 2.99 High School GPA data not available
+Percent who had GPA of 3.0 and higher Percent who had GPA between 2.0 and 2.99 High School GPA data not available

-Percent who had GPA between 1.0 and 1.99

-Percent who had GPA below 1.0

-Percent who had GPA of 3.75 and higher Percent who had GPA between 3.50 and 3.74 Percent who had GPA between 3.25 and 3.49 Percent who had GPA between 3.00 and 3.24 Percent who had GPA between 2.50 and 2.99 Percent who had GPA between 2.0 and 2.49 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 100% High Scho ol G PA ( data not ( available C12.
-Average high school GPA of all degree-seek ing, first -time, first-year r (freshma n) students w ho submitted GPA: Percent of total first-time, first-year (freshman) students who submitted h nigh school GPA: % Admission Policies C13.
-Application fee Does your institution have an application fee?
-Amount of application fee:\$60.00 X Yes □No Can it be waived for applicants with financial n If you have an application fee and an on-line app Same fee: X Free: Reduced: Yes pption, please in □ No adicate poli cy for studer ıts who apply on-line: Can on-line application fee be waived for applica nts with financial need?
+Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 Percent who had GPA of 3.75 and higher Percent who had GPA between 3.50 and 3.74 Percent who had GPA between 3.25 and 3.49 Percent who had GPA between 3.00 and 3.24 Percent who had GPA between 2.50 and 2.99 Percent who had GPA between 2.0 and 2.49 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 High School GPA data not available C12.
+Average high school GPA of all degree-seeki 100% ng, first-time, first-year (freshman) students who submitted GPA: students who submitted high school GPA:% Admission Policies C13.
+Application fee Does your institution have an application fee? ∑ Yes □ No Amount of application fee:\$60.00 Can it be waived for applicants with financial ne If you have an application fee and an on-line appl Same fee: X Free: eed?
+Yes No ication option, please indicate policy for students who apply on-line: Reduced: Can on-line application fee be waived for applican nts with financial need?
 Yes C14.
-Application closing date Does your institution have an application closir Application closing date (fall):Jan 2 Priority date: g date?
-Yes □ No C15.
-Are first-time, first-year students accepted for terms s other than the fall? 🗌 Y es 🔀 No C16.
-Notification to applicants of admission decis sion sent (fill in one only) On a rolling basis beginning (date): By (date):April 1 Other: J , C17.
-Reply policy for admitted applicants (fill in one only, ) Must reply by (date): May 1 No set date: Must reply by May 1 or within weeks if Other: Deadline for housing deposit (MMDD): n/a Amount of housing deposit: notified tl hereafter Refundable if student does not enroll?
-Yes, in full Yes, in part
+Application closing date Does your institution have an application closing Application closing date (fall):Jan 2 Priority date: g date?
+Yes No C15.
+Are first-time, first-year students accepted for or terms other than the fall?
+Yes No C16.
+Notification to applicants of admission decision on sent (fill in one only) On a rolling basis beginning (date): By (date):April 1 Other: C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): May 1 No set date: Must reply by May 1 or within weeks if r Other: Deadline for housing deposit (MMDD): n/a Amount of housing deposit: Refundable if student does not enroll? otified thereafter Yes, in full Yes, in part